top of page

 Is virtual therapy as effective as in-person?
 I really want in-person...
 Another great question!!
 In short, I would say it really depends on what you really want.
 I've been practicing virtually since 2020, and for the large majority of my clients it appears to be just as effective as in person.
 However there are times when a person just prefers to have the in-person experience and if this is you, its important to honor that wish.
 However if you are open to virtual therapy, it can also have its perks, no commute time to session, getting to have session from the comfort of your home, and furbabies can attend with you!

 How long do we work together and how often do we meet?
 If we are billing insurance, we meet as long as there is medical necessity.
 And if insurance is not involved, we can meet as long as its helpful and productive.
 My ultimate goal is for you to get to a point of feeling like "I am feeling great and I got this!"
 This can vary from weeks, to months, to years.
 Its not unusual to take breaks periodically, and to want to return if something else pops up.
-Generally sessions are once per week, and generally start to taper down once you are ready, however it can also depend on your preference.
+Generally sessions are once per week, and typically start to taper down once you are ready, however it can also depend on your preference.